amane1234/VoltageShift/README.md

 # VoltageShift
 Undervoltage Tools for MacOS (Haswell, Broadwell, and MSR 0xE2 unlocked intel devices)

-Notes
+Important notes
 --------
-**You must build this yourself from the Xcode project**, or else it will not work on your system due to not being signed by your own certificate.
-Any issues opened because of invalid signing will be closed.
-I modified this in order to allow for SIP to remain enabled by creating your own binaries that are therefore signed.
+To ensure this works properly on your system, you must build it yourself from the Xcode project.
+This is necessary because it will not function otherwise, as it hasn't been signed with your own certificate.
+Please note that any issues raised due to invalid signing will be closed.

-The version of VoltageShift contained in this repository is modified in order to account for VoltageShift.kext being loaded into your EFI folder and config.plist. **You must load the kext into your EFI for this version to work.**
+I’ve made modifications to allow SIP (System Integrity Protection) to remain enabled, by enabling you to create your own binaries, which will be properly signed during the build process.

 Building
 --------